watchexec/watchexec/doc/watchexec.1.md

 stop, exception, continued). + \`code\`, the exit, signal, stop, or exception code. - \`metadata\`, additional information about the event.

-The json-stdin mode will emit JSON events to the standard input of the command, one per line, then close stdin.
+The json-stdio mode will emit JSON events to the standard input of the command, one per line, then close stdin.
 The json-file mode will create a temporary file, write the events to it, and provide the path to the file with the \$WATCHEXEC_EVENTS_FILE environment variable.